tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## Implementation

 To improve performance, host environments may want to specify a goal to parse first.
-This could take several forms: a command line flag, a manifest file, HTTP header, file extension, etc.
+This could take several forms:<br>
+a command line flag, a manifest file, HTTP header, file extension, etc.

 The recommendation for Node is that we store this in a cache on disk.
 [@trevnorris](https://github.com/trevnorris) and [@indutny](https://github.com/indutny)